Match Point: Plot

 Tired of waiting, Nola angrily confronts Chris outside his apartment and threatens to tell Chloe everything.
 Desperate to cover it up, Chris later takes one of his father-in-law's hunting shotguns.
 He calls Nola saying he has good news and wants them to meet at her place.
-He gains entry into her neighbor Mrs Eastby's flat.
-He fatally shoots her and stages a burglary by stealing jewelry and prescription drugs.
-Chris hides in the hallway and shoots Nola when she returns.
-He then goes to meet Chloe at the theatre.
-Scotland Yard concludes the crime was likely committed by a drug addict stealing money.
-As the news breaks the next day, Chris sneaks the shotgun back into the gun case, then he and Chloe announce to the family that she is pregnant.
+He gains entry into her neighbor Mrs. Eastby's flat and fatally shoots her, then stages a burglary by ransacking the rooms and stealing jewelry and prescription drugs.
+He hides in the hallway and kills Nola when she returns.
+He then meets Chloe at the theatre.
+Scotland Yard concludes the crime was likely committed by a drug addict.
+The next day, when the murder is reported in the news, Chris sneaks the shotgun back into the gun case.
+He and Chloe then announce to the family that she is pregnant.

-Detective Banner contacts Chris to request an interview concerning the murder.
-Before meeting the detectives, Chris throws Mrs Eastby's jewelry and medicines into the river.
-By chance, her ring bounces off the railing and falls to the pavement.

-At the police station, Chris lies about his relationship with Nola, but Banner produces her diary, in which Chris is extensively featured.
+Detective Banner contacts Chris to request an interview concerning the murders.
+Before meeting the detectives, Chris throws Mrs. Eastby's jewelry and medicines into the river.
+By chance, her wedding ring bounces off the railing and falls to the pavement.
+At the police station, Chris lies about his relationship with Nola, but Banner surprises him with her diary, in which Chris is extensively featured.
 He confesses his affair but denies any link to the murder.
 Chris appeals to the detectives to avoid involving him further to protect his marriage.
 They agree to be discreet.

-Late one night, Nola and Mrs Eastby appear as apparitions and warn Chris that his actions will have consequences.
-Nola berate his clumsy planning and execution, as if wanting to be caught; Chris defends his crimes, saying though wrong, were committed for a "grander scheme", and he can suppress his guilt.
+Late one night, Nola and Mrs. Eastby appear as apparitions and warn Chris that his actions will have consequences.
+Nola berates him for his clumsy planning and execution, as if wanting to be caught; Chris defends his crimes, though wrong, were committed for a "grander scheme", and he can suppress his guilt.
 The same night, Banner dreams that Chris committed the murders.
-The next day, however, Banner's partner Dowd discredits his theory by revealing a drug addict found murdered on the streets had Eastby's wedding ring.
+The next day, however, Banner's partner Dowd discredits his theory by revealing a drug addict found murdered on the streets had Eastby's ring.
 The detectives consider the case closed.
 Months later, Chloe has a baby boy.
-Tom blesses his new-born nephew with luck rather than greatness.
+Tom blesses his newborn nephew with luck rather than greatness.